Origin Of The 1st Cavalry Division

 and local governments.
 The deployment orders marked the third time that the

-1st Cavalry Division Headquarters has deployed in support of Operation Iraqi
+1st Cavalry Division Headquarters has deployed in support of Operation IRAQI

 The Air Cavalry Brigade, undertaking their third deployment since 2004,